kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 ### Risks and Mitigations

-- **Regressions:** *The existing round-trip fuzz harness will be a huge help in preventing this.
+- **Regressions:** The existing round-trip fuzz and serialization-compatibility harnesses (see [Test Plan](#test-plan)) are the main defense.
+A migration that silently changed serialized output would fail the compatibility fixtures, and a conversion that dropped data would fail the round-trip fuzz tests.
+- **Defaulting drift:** A few groups (e.g. `autoscaling/v1`) defer some defaulting into the internal-conversion step.
+Collapsing that conversion could skip such defaulting; these groups are identified and handled in the long-tail reshaping step rather than aliased blindly.
 - **Reviewability:** Touching many groups risks large, hard-to-review PRs.
 We will limit PRs to a single migration each.